biggis-project/biggis-docs/docs/demos/hotspots.md

+!!! note "Responsible person for this section"
+    Viliam Simko

 # Hotspot analysis demo

-!!!
-TODO
-    Phillip Zehnder used the NY-Taxi data in stream pipes
+- Phillip Zehnder used the NY-Taxi data in stream pipes

-!!!
-TODO
-    We can take some text from GISCUP and from our papers.
+- We can take some text from GISCUP and from our papers.

-!!!
-TODO
-    Marc's master thesis about stability of hotspots